Medicare open enrollment dates

 Is auto-renewal available?

-If you’re already enrolled in a Medicare Part D prescription plan or a Medicare Advantage Plan and you don’t want to make changes to your coverage for 2017, you don’t need to do anything during open enrollment, assuming your current plan will still be available in 2017.
+If you’re already enrolled in a Medicare Part D prescription plan or a Medicare Advantage Plan and you don’t want to make changes to your coverage for the coming year, you don’t need to do anything during open enrollment, assuming your current plan will continue to be available.
 If your plan is being discontinued and isn’t eligible for renewal, you will receive a non-renewal notice from your carrier prior to open enrollment.
 If you don’t, it means you can keep your plan without doing anything during open enrollment.

 Enrolling in Original Medicare

 If you didn’t sign up for Medicare A and B when you were first eligible, you have a chance to do so each year from January 1 to March 31, with coverage effective July 1.
-You may be subject to a late enrollment penalty however.
+But you may be subject to a late enrollment penalty.
 For Medicare Part B, the penalty is an additional 10 percent of the premium for each 12 month period that you were eligible but not enrolled.

 - Medicare Advantage plans continue to see changes.
-While healthcare reform is slowly reducing rebates paid to Medicare Advantage plans, these plans continue to be popular.
-30 percent of Medicare recipients were enrolled in a Medicare Advantage plan in 2015 – a significant increase from the enrollment total in 2009 when the ACA was signed into law.
-Most people will continue to have dozens of Medicare Advantage plans as well as Part D plans available to them.
+Medicare Advantage plans continue to gain in popularity.
+34 percent of Medicare recipients were enrolled in a Medicare Advantage plan in 2019—a significant increase from the enrollment total in 2010 when the ACA was signed into law (as of 2019, CMS reports that about 37 percent of Medicare beneficiaries had private coverage instead of Original Medicare; virtually all of those enrollees have Medicare Advantage, although a very small fraction have Medicare Cost Plans).
+Most people continue to have numerous Medicare Advantage plans as well as Part D plans available to them.
 However, these providers can change the coverage options they offer from year to year so it’s important to stay up-to-date.

-Most Medicare beneficiaries should received their Annual Notice of Change (ANOC) and Evidence of Coverage (EOC) from their existing Medicare Advantage and Medicare Part D plan providers by Sept.
-30. CMS will make information available to the public on Medicare.gov in October.
+Each year, most Medicare beneficiaries should receive their Annual Notice of Change (ANOC) and Evidence of Coverage (EOC) from their existing Medicare Advantage and Medicare Part D plan providers by Sept.
+30. CMS makes information available to the public on Medicare.gov in October.
 The Medicare website is also a tremendous asset for individuals with questions about Medicare rules, timelines, Medicare Part D, etc.

 It’s important to carefully review the information sent to you by your plan provider, since this will cover any possible changes.
 For example, increasing co-pays, changes to drug formularies or changes to treatment coverage.
-Once open enrollment gets underway, you can make changes that reflect your current health coverage needs.
+Then during open enrollment, you can make changes that reflect your current health coverage needs.